faraz9993/Azure_Devops_.NET/README.md

 ### The logs will show that the content is deployed on the webpage and it will also show you the URL.

-### Below is the code for Release Pipeline for the deployment on the FuncitonApp same way you can do for the WebApp:
+### Below is the code for Release Pipeline for the deployment on the FuncitonApp and the WebApp:

 ```
 stages: